sunilthetab/slackbot/Milestone 2/Use Cases.md

 There should be a meeting scheduled already.

 2 Main Flow
    User will request bot to reschedule to a later date or cancel meeting and gives appropriate reason [S1].
 The bot cancels the meeting and notify all the relevant members [S3].

 3 Sub flows
-•	[S1] The user will tell the bot that he wants to reschedule the meeting to another date or cancel the meeting and gives reason for his change of mind.
+•	[S1] The user will tell the bot that he wants to reschedule the meeting to another date or cancel the meeting.
 •	[S2] The bot finds the most suitable time and location for the meeting for this new date or cancels the meeting and notify all relevant members.